 orthotab: target species| target gene | source species | source gene | orthology val1 | orthology val2 …: gives the gene-to-gene orthology value, according to several different orthology measures, for example: Reciprocal best BLAST hits [Altschul 1997 Nuc Acid Resh], BLAST hits above a threshold, OrthologID [Chiu 2006 Bioinformatics], OrthoMCL [Li 2003 Genome Research], and Inparanoid [O’Brien 2005 Nuc.
 Acid Resh].
 Our preliminary work used reciprocal best BLAST hits.
 Part of the machine-learning research will be used to determine which orthology method or methods will work best.

 edgetab: species | gene1 | gene2 | edgetype | strength | p-value: gives the strength and the p-value of a given experimentally supported edge (e.g. by data including expression correlation).
-In our preliminary studies, we examine gene expression correlations that generally hold over all conditions.
+In our preliminary studies, we examine gene expression correlations that hold over all conditions.
 Edge relationships present only under certain conditions (e.g. drought conditions) or in certain tissues (“Gene Spaces”) can be retrieved using a focused set of experiments, as done in Aim 2.
 The machine learning stays the same, but the data can change.
 We will consider Microarray and RNA-seq data interchangeable under the proper normalization protocols [Bullard et al 2010].

 speciestab (species1 | species2 | species similarity measure1 | species similarity measure2): measures sequence similarity of species according to several criteria (e.g. distance based, for example, average percent identity of protein sequences, or through parsimony).
 Which similarity measure will work the best can be determined in the course of learning the coefficients of our Species Combining Rule.

-Machine Learning: Now, to predict an edge between g1 and g2 in a data-poor target species t, we will combine evidence from edges in one or more data-rich source species s1, s2, …, as well as evidence from any experiments conducted in the data-poor target species t, itself.
+Machine Learning: Now, to predict an edge between g1 and g2 in a data-poor target species t, we will combine evidence from edges in one or more data-rich source species s1, s2, …, as well as evidence from any experiments conducted in the data-poor target species t itself.
 The basic machine learning method will be Linear Regression and Regression Trees, with a penalty for complexity.
 For the sake of performance and robustness to noise, we will use one of the following three machine learning approaches:

 1. Random Forests [Breiman 2001 Machine learning, Huynh-Thu 2010 PloS One] Random forests are ensembles of decision trees which are constructed from random subsets of the data.
 They're fast to train, easy to parallelize, and perform extremely well.